Saturday, April 27, 2024

 Melancholy In Manila

 O'Hara cunningly uses the fact that he had no money for extras to give us a rare view of Metro Manila.
-This is the city after hours, all silent bars and empty discos, a city where most patrons have given up and gone home, where waiters smoke cigarettes while waiting for those who are left, and those who are left look tired and bleak and lonely.
+This is the city after hours, all silent bars and empty discos, a city where most patrons have given up and gone home, where waiters smoke cigarettes while watching those who are left, and those who are left look tired and bleak and lonely.
 You can believe this is the hour of vampires and worse, when nameless things go abroad and hunt their prey.

 Spielberg was forced to shoot around his faulty robot shark, but when push came to shove, Universal released the extra funds to allow his twenty-foot monster to make a belated appearance.
 When push comes to shove in Manananggal O'Hara is forced to pull away the curtain and reveal the cardboard cut-out that had been terrifying the audience up to that point.
 The sight is pathetic: Alma Concepcion with a Wicked Witch Of The West fake chin and wings made from trash bags.
 At one point something blue and vaguely batlike flutters across the night sky.